chandankusethi/chandankusethi/README.md

-- 👋 Hi, I’m @chandankusethi
+- 👋 Hi, I’m @chandan kumar sethi
 - 👀 I’m interested in GenAI
 - 🌱 I’m currently learning python for ML
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me chandansethi7846@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact -I think i am funny

 <!---
 chandankusethi/chandankusethi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.